In-depth article covering everything about the plant

 Cannabis Sativa contains more than 500 compounds, among them at least 113 cannabinoids.
+See the Complete List of Cannabinoids here.
 The main psychoactive cannabinoid is tetrahydrocannabinol (THC), and the driving factor behind it’s popularity.
 The minor cannabinoids are produced in only trace amounts, Besides THC, cannabidiol (CBD) and Cannabigerol (CBG) are also produced in high amounts in strains bred for these cannabinoids.
 Both are not psychoactive but CBD and CBG have been shown to produce a variety of different effects in humans.
+Read more about the Benefits of CBD.
 Synthetic THC, or isolates THC does not contain cannabidiol (CBD), cannabinol (CBN), or other cannabinoids, this is one reason why its effects differ from those of natural Cannabis concentrates.

 Chemical Make up